FilipPaluch/SimpleDataGenerator.Sql/README.md

 ## Mapping

 Each entity has to has to have mapping configuration where primary key is defined.
-Are two possibilities to define primary key : 'AutoIncrement' or 'Guid'.
+Are two supported primary keys : 'AutoIncrement' or 'Guid'.

 ~~~
     var vehicleMapping = new SqlMappingConfiguration<VehicleEntity>();